 The Easter season is already here.
-For many , it is the observance of lent, a period of fasting and prayer or giving up certain temptations or distractions in your life.
-For some it means Easter bunnies with baskets of multicolored Easter Eggs or chocolates shaped like bunnies and eggs.
-In the Caribbean , Easter means Carnival, a season of soca fetes, costume parades and parties galore.
-Besides the non-stop celebrations, the things Jamaicans anticipate the most is the food.
+For many, it is the observance of lent, a period of fasting and prayer, or giving up certain temptations or distractions in your life.
+For some, it means Easter bunnies with baskets of multicolored Easter Eggs or chocolates shaped like bunnies and eggs.
+In the Caribbean, Easter means Carnival, a season of soca fetes, costume parades, and parties galore.
+Besides the non-stop celebrations, the things Jamaicans anticipate the most is Jamaican Easter food.

 Although these foods are enjoyed for most of the year, they are always in high demand come Easter time.
 No Jamaican Easter is complete without these five dishes.

 This is a tradition adopted from the British and is similar to their Hot Cross Buns.
 Jamaicans have however put their own stamp on it.
 This sweet molasses/brown sugar spiced bun is the signature food of the season.
 The bun is best partnered with Tastee Cheddar Cheese but you can enjoy with any cheese of your liking.

 If you’re not a fan of the fruits, try the penny bun, which is a small round raisin-less version of the Easter bun.
 It is available all year round and is a quick and economical lunch option.